 Cathy is Air Animal’s senior domestic move manager for the U.S. and Canada.
 Her cat Ashton was one of four kittens living in a warehouse attic.
 He is nine.
 Mischief was born in Cathy’s neighborhood two years ago.
 Cathy enjoys hearing back from pet parents after their babies arrive safely.
 Her priority is giving them all the information they need to feel comfortable with her and Air Animal’s pet transportation service.

 Cory is an international pet move specialist and office manager at Air Animal.
 She specializes in corporate moves.
-Corey joined Air Animal in 1989.
-Of all the special pet moves in her scrapbook, Catillac stands out.
-Catillac’s owner moved to Australia but the import regulations required Catillac to stay in the U.S. for six months before he could join his owner.
-Cory volunteered to take care of Catillac.
-He came to the office and stayed under Cory’s desk most days.
-Cory’s priority is getting pets to their new homes safe and sound with as little stress on them and their parents as possible.
-Her Catillac loves people and travelling with her grand dog and cat.
+Cory joined Air Animal in 1989.
+Of all the special pet moves in her scrapbook, Archie stands out.
+Archie's owner moved from India to Australia but the import regulations required Archie to stay in the U.S. for six months before he could join his owner.
+Cory volunteered to take care of Archie.
+He came to the office with Cory every day and visited other staff members on occasion.
+Cory's priority is getting pets to their new homes safe and sound with as little stress on them and their parents as possible.
+Her cat Catillac loves people and travelling with her grand dog and cat.

 Evelyn, one of Air Animal's international pet move specialists, joined the team in 2011.
 She loves her fur-babies Maya and Lady.
 Maya, her border collie mix running partner, joined the family two years ago.
 Evelyn said Maya "gave her the eyes" and she knew she was the one.
 Evelyn and her husband rescued Lady, a red-nosed pitbull, 10 years ago.
 They knew she was part of the family when she and their three-year-old daughter played for an hour non-stop.
 Evelyn gives rock star service - really!
 She helped David Lee Roth move his Australian cattle dog, Russell, from Los Angeles to Japan and back.